 Did you know there are 200 million tons of plastic already circulating in our marine environments and that an estimated 11 Million more tons will enter our waterways this year?
 So many animals are impacted by our trash and that breaks my heart!

-Seals are one of the animals that are most affected by plastic pollution and #TEAMSEAS plans to remove the equivalent of 85 football fields covered a foot deep in trash with your help.
+Seals are one of the animals that are most affected by plastic pollution and #TEAMSEAS plans to remove the equivalent of 85 football fields covered a foot deep in the trash with your help.
 If you'd like to join me in donating to this amazing cause, go to teamseas.org.

 Watch this video to see how to make and decorate this easy seal cake then scroll down to see the step-by-step instructions.